Sham-bless/ReCrash/README.md

 >    * Works with any Roblox Account Manager logged-in account.

 > 4. Speed.
->    * Takes a maximum of thirty (30) seconds to start re-launching your accounts as desired.
+>    * Immediately starts launching or re-launching your accounts as desired.
 >    * Barely consumes any of your PC's resources.

 > 5. Transparency.
->    * You are told how many seconds have passed since last crash.
+>    * How many seconds have passed since last crash.
->    * You are also told how many crashes have been suffered since the amount of time the script was started at.
+>    * How many crashes you have suffered (lifetime).
+>    * Your settings and errors are stored locally.
+You decide who to share your data to.